bigchaindb/bigchaindb/docs/server/source/production-deployment-template-tendermint/workflow.rst

 We use SSL/TLS and self-signed certificates for MongoDB authentication (and message encryption).
-The certificates are signed by the organization managing the cluster.
+The certificates are signed by the organization managing the :ref:`bigchaindb-node`.
 If your organization already has a process for signing certificates
 (i.e. an internal self-signed certificate authority [CA]),